 Figure 5.
 Histogram: frequency versus error.

 Figure 6.
-Thermal diffusivity as function of the local temperature (function 5),
+Thermal diffusivity as function of the local temperature (Function 5),

-its average value, and constant thermal diffusivity (function 1).
+its average value, and constant thermal diffusivity (Function 1).

 A diffusion model to describe water absorption by red rice during soaking: Variable mass diffusivity, variable volume, use of boundary-fitted coordinates